 a) Your computer is bumped or jostled while it is running.

-b) The electric motor which allows the platter to spin fails due to bearing seizure or failure.
+b) The electric motor which allows the platter to spin fails due to bearing seizure.

 c) Read/Write Head Failure.